Calculating how to scale a SaaS business

 Follow Agile development practices

-Guide to scaling a SaaS product
+Guide to Scaling SaaS Products

 1. Assess your business

-• Organizational chart with employees, their roles and responsibilities
+- Organizational chart with employees, their roles, and responsibilities

 2. Study your target markets

-Being successful in your local market doesn’t guarantee international success.
 Before expanding your services, you need to gather as much information about your target markets as possible, including:

-Additional research is necessary when you’re expanding your scope on the local market, too.
+- Additional research is necessary when you’re expanding your scope on the local market, too.

 3. Determine an optimal business strategy

 Subscription-based strategies are the most common among SaaS businesses.
-They attract customers with lower fees and usually translate into higher lifetime value.
-But if your pricing increases with time, you risk losing some of your paying users.
+But if your pricing increases with time, you risk losing paying users.
+When scaling a SaaS business without overcharging clients, companies use a tiered pricing model with different subscription plans based on provided features.

 4. Select the right SaaS architecture